n-Burn/MeasureIt/README.md

 # MeasureIt

-MeasureIt is a Blender add-on designed for displaying measures in the viewport, making the process of design objects with exact measures, easier.
+MeasureIt is a Blender add-on used to display measurements in the viewport, making the design process for objects with exact measurements easier.

-**Note:** the 1.7.X versions of MeasuireIt hosted here are compatible with Blender versions 2.74 to 2.79.
+**Note:** The versions of MeasureIt included with Blender releases after 2.78 have had there backwards compatibility code removed and are not fully compatible with Blender versions older than 2.78.
+The versions of MeasureIt in this repo have the compatibility code intact and should work with Blender versions 2.74 to 2.79.